MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/teams-access-with-m365-license.md

 author: jswymer
 ms.author: jswymer
 ms.reviewer: jswymer
-ms.service: dynamics365-business-central
+ms.service: dynamics-365-business-central
 ms.topic: overview
 ms.date: 02/07/2023
 ms.custom: bap-template
 ms.search.keywords: 'License, access, Microsoft 365, collaborate, collaboration, Teams, Microsoft Teams'
 ---

-# <a name="access-data-in-teams-without-business-central-license"></a>Access Data in Teams without Business Central Licence
+# Access Data in Teams without Business Central Licence

 [!INCLUDE[prod_short](includes/prod_short.md)] users are assigned a Dynamics 365 Business Central licence that allows them to view, modify, and act on their business data within Teams.
 These users can collaborate on data by sharing records into chats or channels, or adding tabs that show records.
 However, there may be other employees across the organisation who don't have a Business Central licence but could benefit by being able to view data in Teams.
 For these users, [!INCLUDE[prod_short](includes/prod_short.md)] offers limited access through their Microsoft 365 licences only.